 The viewer count in Streamlabs is visible from the chat window.

-To hide the viewer count in Streamlabs OBS, click on the eye icon adjacent to the viewer count.
+To hide the viewer count in Streamlabs, click on the eye icon adjacent to the viewer count.

 Pressing this again will make your viewer count visible once more.

 How to Turn Off Viewer Count on OBS Studio

 In OBS studio you need to have the “Twitch Stats” panel enabled to be able to view your viewer count.
 This is found under the “Docks” section of the “View” tab at the top of the screen.